Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Offline MEB Quantization Rules

 \section{Offline MEB Quantization Rules}

-In this section, we derive the MEB quantization rule.
+In this section, we derive the MEB quantization rule for PHY-ID generation.
 Given the probability density functions (PDFs) of $\theta$ and $\alpha$, the EDs' parameters $a$ are random variables with a specific PDF, $f_{A}(\cdot)$.
 In the case of nonuniform distribution, the distribution of $a$ can be denser in some quantization intervals, implying a higher probability for different $a$ to appear in these intervals.
-This could result in the degenerated decision accuracy in the aforementioned testing of $q(a_A)$ and $q(a_B)$.
-Thus, it is important to consider the PDF of $a$ in designing the quantizer in \eqref{quantization}.
+This could result in deteriorated decision accuracy in testing $q(a_A)$ and $q(a_B)$.
+Thus, it is important to consider the PDF of $a$ in designing the quantizer.